Raja Hewavitarne

-On 30 October 1931 he married Rajakurna, with whom he had two children.
+On 30 October 1931 he married Nora Rajakurna, from Kitulgala with whom he had two children Lalit and Hemamala.

 At the State Council elections in 1936 Hewavitarne contested the seat of Matara.
 On 27 February 1936 he was elected as a Member of the 2nd State Council of Ceylon, where he served on the Executive Committee for Labour, Industry and Commerce.
 His younger brother, Neil, was also elected to the State Council, representing Udugama.

 In the 1949 New Year Honours Hewavitarne was awarded the Order of the British Empire and in the 1952 Queens Birthday Honours was appointed a Commander of the Order of the British Empire (Civil Division).

 In 1956 he was appointed as Ceylon's Envoy to Burma (Myanmar).